Children's occupational therapy

-- Individual advice and therapy programmes for parents and nursery or school staff to carry out eg to help a child learn to dress or feed themselves, to improve handwriting, to improve sensory integration.
+- Individual advice and therapy programmes for parents and nursery or school staff to carry out eg to help a child learn to dress or feed themselves and to improve handwriting

-- Expertise in the provision of specialist equipment to support children with physical disabilities in all aspects of their life e.g. seating, hoists, splints
+- Expertise in the provision of specialist equipment to support children with physical disabilities in all aspects of their life e.g. seating and hoists

 - Expertise in adapting the children’s environments at home and at school to support their care and independence eg getting up stairs, using the bathroom, participating in lessons.

-- A motor skills programme, delivered through school staff, to support children with motor co-ordination problems eg dyspraxia.
+- A motor skills programme, delivered through school staff, to support children with motor co-ordination problems eg Developmental Coordination Disorder.

 We provide services across North and North East Lincolnshire, please go to the page for your area for further information.